lellgren/towers-of-hanoi/README.md

 # towers-of-hanoi
-Towers of Hanoi done entirely with javascript and CSS
+This is a recreation of the classic Tower of Hanoi puzzle done entirely in with jQuery, HTML and some basic CSS.

+Feature list:
+- Animated moves
+- Automatic play mode to see puzzle solution
+- Compatibility with all modern browsers
+- Retro 80's inspired color scheme!